cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README-podman.md

 It is assumed that the reader is familiar with [how to operate the stack using Docker](./README.md).
 Using [podman](https://podman.io/) is largely similar, and this readme addresses only points where differences arise.

+Success has been reported with podman v4.6.1 on Rocky v8.9 and v9.3, podman v4.9.3 on Ubuntu v24.04, and podman v4.9.4-rhel on Rocky 8.9.
+Running the stack with any podman version <4 is known not to work on any tested platform.

 ## Installing podman

 If you have admin access to your host machine and need to install podman yourself, please follow the instructions [here](https://podman.io/docs/installation).